hpca-uji/PyDTNN/CONTRIBUTING.md

   ---
 - If using `conda` and `pip install` fails with `no such option: --config-settings`, deactivate all environments and reactivate only the target environment.

+  ---
+- Multiple Cython optimizations are enabled by default, check for them in `setup.py`, and disabled them locally with `@cython.{option}(value)` if desired.

 # Structure
 ## Repository root
 ```